tmczqq/sda-event-manager/README.md

 # Event Manger
-***
+---
 ## Stack
 ---
-This project has been built using Django 3, Bootstrap, and Python 3.
+This project has been built using Django 3, and Python 3.

 For more details on dependencies, please check [requirements.txt]().